menzascripting/Mnet/README.md

 - Record and replay connected command line sessions, speeding the development of automation scripts and allowing for proper regression testing.

-Most of the Mnet modules can be used independently of each other, unless otherwise noted.
+Most of the [Mnet](https://metacpan.org/pod/Mnet) isub-modules can be used independently of each other, unless otherwise noted.

-Refer to the individual Mnet modules listed in the SEE ALSO section below for more detail.
+Refer to the individual modules listed in the SEE ALSO section below for more detail.

 # INSTALLATION

-The Mnet perl modules should work in just about any unix perl environment.
+The [Mnet](https://metacpan.org/pod/Mnet) perl modules should work in just about any unix perl environment.

-The latest Mnet release can be installed from CPAN
+The latest release can be installed from CPAN

     cpan install Mnet